-Rolling out an ERP system is a big step for any business.
+ERP Implementation is a strategic overhaul that hinges on successful Change Management and user adoption.
 But the biggest challenge isn’t the software.
 It’s the people.
-Training is one of the most overlooked aspects when implementing ERP software in Bangladesh, and it’s often the reason adoption fails.
+Training is one of the most overlooked aspects when implementing ERP software in Bangladesh, and lack of structured training is the primary driver of Implementation Failure and low User Adoption Rates.

 You can buy the best ERP software on the market.
 You can pay for a full implementation team.
 But if your employees don’t know how to use it — or don’t want to — the entire system falls apart.